19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (c) any building to be erected which is authorised for strata subdivision under a notification made by the Minister under section 21(6) of the Planning Act (Cap.
 232);

-[30/2003 wef 10/12/2003]

-“Commissioner” means the Commissioner of Buildings appointed under section 3 of the Building Maintenance and Strata Management Act 2004;
+“Commissioner” means the Commissioner of Buildings appointed under section 3 of the Building Maintenance and Strata Management Act (Cap.
+30C);

 “common property”, subject to subsection (2), means —